“Play-based learning is a business experience that entertains, trains and generates professional and personal change” - BCFocus

 “Play-based learning is a business experience that entertains, trains and generates professional and personal change”

 Interview.
-Mai Apraiz, Sales Manager at GameLearn: “Game-based learning is a business experience that entertains, trains and drives change on a professional and personal level”
+Mai Apraiz, Co-Founder and Chief Revenue Officer at GameLearn: “Game-based learning is a business experience that entertains, trains and drives change on a professional and personal level”

 “GameLearn is a training video game platform that allows a much more fun and interactive learning experience.
 Our video games produce great experiential learning”, as Mai Apraiz, Chief Sales Officer at GameLearn, refers to the services offered by the video game platform. .